k2view-academy/K2View-Academy/articles/Cloud/03_cloud_manager/02_spaces.md

 # Spaces

 A **Space** is a Fabric cluster - a full working environment with all required modules and services.
-Through the k2cloud - also known as k2cloud Orchestrator - which constitutes of editable UI screens, the user is able to easily spin up a Space.
+Through the k2cloud - also known as **k2cloud Orchestrator** - which constitutes of editable UI screens, the user is able to easily spin up a Space.
 This is done through the Spaces page, where you just need to choose what and where - the project, the profile and the location.

-The Spaces page is the starting point to your daily basis work, as it is reached directly from https://cloud.k2view.com/ by default.
-The Spaces page displays your organization's spaces, each via its own **Space card** that provides information about the Space, showing operational mini-dashboards, and lets the user to take actions through it.
+The Spaces page is the starting point to your daily basis work.
+It is reached directly by default when accessing the **k2cloud Orchestrator** on https://cloud.k2view.com/.
+The Spaces page displays your organization's spaces, each via its own **Space card** that provides information about the Space, showing operational mini-dashboards, and lets you take actions through it.

 ## Space List

 The Spaces page presents the list of spaces, arranged by their creation time order (newer to older), lets you to create a new space, to see spaces' status and info, as well take action upon each space.

-By default, only spaces that you created are shown.
-To see all spaces, created by your teammates, choose the "Show All Space" radio button at the top bar.
+Upon entering the **k2cloud Orchestrator**, you can see that *Show My Spaces* is selected by default, which shows only Spaces that you have created.
+However, it is also possible to select *Show All Spaces* and see all the Spaces created by other users.

 ![](images/spaces-top-bar-default.png)